Designing A Logo; What Not To Do

 #2: Use stock art, clip art, or photographs in your logo.

-And no, changing the size of clip art doesn’t make it unique.
+Before you protest, no, changing the size of clip art doesn’t make it unique.
 Neither does changing the color.
 Nor ‘flipping’ it around.
 Nor hiding bits of it behind other bits of artwork.
 Nor turning it on an angle.
 Or adding a swoosh.
 And if your logo is the same as someone else’s (which is inevitable when you use clip art) you’ve defeated the purpose of having a logo in the first place.
-Better to have no logo (and build your company through word-of-mouth) than have a logo that someone else, often more than one, is also using.
-Nothing says “I’m a noob to this business thing” than presenting a logo that’s the same as another company.
+Better to have no logo (and build your company through word-of-mouth) than have a logo that someone else, often more than one, are also using.
+Nothing says “I’m a newb to this business thing” than presenting a logo that’s the exact same as another company.
 Oh sure, you might pick a pre-fab logo that no-one else chooses, but that’s a long shot at best.
 If you found it, so will someone else.
 Now, having said that – here’s how you can use clip art.
 To get ideas.
 You may like the idea portrayed in something you’ve seen – nothing to stop you from using that as a conceptual starting point in developing your custom design (of course, you’ll want to stray far enough from the design so that you don’t run counter to #3.)

 Another alarming trend, thanks to Google image search and cheap stock photograph sites, and the ease of which designers – in a hurry to add an illustrative element to a logo – can rustle up some visual reference, is the addition of photo-based artwork to logos.
 Granted, Google image search and stock photo sites are a great way to quickly explore some obscure subject matter, as well as to obtain accurate visual reference for a design gig.
 Alas, some designers are going one step further – using photographs pinched from Google image search, Photos.com or Istock as the actual artwork in the logo.
 Oh sure, they’ll take the step of rasterizing the image, or tracing the image for your logo, but the fact remains – they’re using stolen photography to create a logo for their clients.
 There are several issues – the first being copyright.